ambient-innovation/boa-restrictor/README.md

 This rule enforces that functions and methods don't contain any positional arguments.

-This will make refactorings easier, is more explicit and you avoid the boolean bug trap.
+This will make refactorings easier, is more explicit, and you avoid the boolean bug trap.

 *Wrong:*